riverkusmon/cs260/README.md

 - I learned how to make things essentially real time with web sockets
 - I learned how to use openai's api
 - I learned how to stream data from openai's api to the client
+- I learned how to display markdown in react